Howard is an avid short story reader who likes to help others find and understand stories.

-About a year after the relationship started, Miss Emily buys poison.
-The druggist questions her because the law requires customers to say what a poison will be used for.
-She doesn't answer and stares him down until he hands it over.
-He writes, "For rats," on the box.
+About a year after the relationship started, Miss Emily bought poison.
+The druggist questioned her because the law required customers to say what a poison will be used for.
+She didn't answer and stared him down until he handed it over.
+He wrote, "For rats," on the box.

 Gossip spreads that Miss Emily will kill herself.
 Homer isn't the marrying kind; they believe her position is hopeless.
 The ladies force the Baptist minister to call on her.
 He keeps the happenings secret and never goes back.
 His wife writes to her cousins in Alabama.

 Soon after, Miss Emily orders some male accessories and clothing.
 The town believes she and Homer are married.
 They also want her cousins to leave.

 Homer leaves as the paving job is finished.
 The cousins return home.
 Three days later, Homer returns to Miss Emily's.